yujuan-zhang/feature-representation-for-LLMs/README.md

 ## Comparison model (UDSMProt, Doc2vec model, Deeploc2.0)

 In this study, we employed UDSMProt, Doc2vec models (sequence2_doc2vec and sequence3_doc2vec), as well as Deeploc2.0 for comparative purposes with ESM2's DNN_Liner, MLP, and RF.
 For the construction methods of these models, please refer to Supplementary Document 1 of the article.
 If you require access to the relevant source code, please contact the authors.

-## Work Environment Setup

-To ensure that you can replicate our work from the paper accurately, we recommend using the following work environment:

-- Python version: 3.9.7
-- protloc-mex-x version: 0.0.17
-- protloc-mex1 version: 0.0.16

-Here are the details.

 ## Citation